gyyu/gyyu.github.io/_pages/about.md

 ### Hi, my name is Grace.

-I am a software engineer at Riot Games, and have been there since January 2020.
+I have been a software engineer at Riot Games since January 2020.
 I studied computer science with a minor in mathematical sciences at Carnegie Mellon University, and graduated December 2019.
 Hopefully out to do good in this world.